escalandres/ChatAppProject/README.md

 # Chat App Project
 ## Introduction
-This is a code repository for a Chat App for Ingeniera Web course.
+This is a code repository a Chat App for Ingeniera Web course.
+(It's still on developing)

 This is a Chat App created using React, NodeJS, Stream Chat, Bulma, ...